 • Part 2 - a 2.5-hour multiple-choice paper

 There is no need to bring any reference materials into the exam (this was the case previous to 2015).
-All reference materials will be provided on the day inside the "resource pack" this is just an A4 document referencing:
+All reference materials will be provided on the day inside the "resource pack".
+This is just an A4 document referencing:

 • extracts from a British National Formulary (BNF)